oasis-tcs/csaf/csaf_2.1/prose/edit/src/schema-elements-02-props-04-vulnerabilities.md

 ### Vulnerabilities Property

-Vulnerabilities (`vulnerabilities`) of value type `array` with 1 or more objects representing vulnerabilities and providing 1 or more properties represents a list of all relevant vulnerability information items.
+Vulnerabilities (`vulnerabilities`) of value type `array` with `1` or more objects representing vulnerabilities by providing one or more properties represents a list of all relevant vulnerability information items.

 ```